 Manual therapy is an effective method to mobilize stiff joints and soft tissues such as tendons, ligaments, and muscles without the need for surgery.
 It is a powerful tool to enable the chiropractic assistants to manipulate joints and soft tissues with nothing but their hands.
 A physiotherapist trained in manual therapy techniques can use their hands to isolate the specific tissues and joints that cause the patient's symptoms.

 In many cases, physical therapy involves manual therapy and chiropractic care as part of a personalized treatment routine, but this depends on the cause and severity of the pain.
 The options at this office include a combination of techniques such as acupuncture and manual therapy, isokinetic movement techniques including manual muscle, and joint manipulation in order to relieve pain and symptoms.
 A combination of these treatments aims to relieve discomfort and help stiff joints and muscles move freely again.

 If you have questions about manual therapy or if you think that one of the above methods would be suitable for you, schedule an appointment at Natural Chiropractic Care or contact us to learn more about our services.
-You can find more information on our services or schedule an appointment,by contacting us directly or by visiting our website.
+You can find more information on our services or schedule an appointment, by contacting us directly.